Skip to content

 Promote a CautionDrafter Decision into a Caution

-POST /agents/caution_drafter/decisions/<decision-id>/promote
+POST /agents/caution-drafter/decisions/<decision-id>/promote

 Idempotency-Key: 9c0d1e2f-3a4b-5c6d-7e8f-9a0b1c2d3e4f